SSR - Special Service Requests for Airlines

 Go to the Booking module.

-Open the desired booking where the SSR needs to be added.
+Open the booking where the SSR needs to be added or changed.

 Select the appropriate SSR code from the drop-down list.

-Example: VGML (Vegan Meal), SPML (Special Meal), AVIH (Animal in Hold), SPORT (Sports equipment).
+Example: VGML (Vegetarian/Vegan Meal), SPML (Special Meal), AVIH (Animal in Hold), SPORT (Sports equipment).

-If the drop-down is empty or missing expected values, the reporting type may not allow SSR codes for that transport.
+If the drop-down is empty or missing expected values, the reporting type may not allow SSR codes for that transport, or the codes are not configured.

-Once the correct code is selected, click Save to apply changes.
+When the correct code has been selected, click Save to apply the changes.

 Important Notes

-SSR codes are sent to the airline as part of reporting lists.
-Accuracy is critical.
+SSR codes are sent to the airline as part of reporting lists – accuracy and relevance are critical.

-If multiple passengers require different SSR codes, you may need to assign them individually if the system supports passenger-specific SSR entries.
+If multiple passengers require different SSR codes, they may need to be assigned individually, depending on your configuration.

-SSR functionality may vary depending on transport provider and system configuration.
+SSR availability and behaviour may vary by transport provider and system setup.

 Examples of SSR Codes